danya7423/blog/README.md

 Done!
 Your blog is up and running.
 Open http://localhost:3033 in your browser and make sure

 ## Create an article
-To add an article you need to create 2 files: <name>.md, <name>.config.json in the ```content``` folder. <name> replace it with the desired article name.
+To add an article you need to create 2 files: name.md, name.config.json in the ```content``` folder. "name" replace it with the desired article name.

-In <name>.md you need to put the text of the article in Markdown format (md documentation can be seen by running the script and going to http://localhost:3033/docs)
+In name.md you need to put the text of the article in Markdown format (md documentation can be seen by running the script and going to http://localhost:3033/docs)

-In the file <name>.config.json you should put the following text:
+In the file name.config.json you should put the following text:
 ```json
 {
   "title": "<page name>"